Congratulations on your admission to Aalto University!

 Enrolment as an attending student

-To ensure that your student status is valid from the beginning of academic year (1 August) you should enrol no later than 31 July 2023 and sooner if possible.
-Enrolling as attending is also a precondition for using any Aalto services, getting a student number, and registering for courses.
+The enrolment period begins on 5 April 2024 after the results for student selection has been published.
+To ensure that your student status is valid from the beginning of the academic year (1 August) you should enrol no later than 31 July 2024, and preferably sooner if possible.
+Enrolling as attending is a precondition for using any Aalto services, getting a student number, and registering for courses.
+Enrolling is, however, possible only after all of the admissions conditions have been met.
+If you cannot use the payment methods in the enrolment service of Studyinfo and therefore enrol online, contact the student services at [email protected].

 Enrolment as a non-attending student (i.e. deferring the start of studies)

-If your reason is the performance of military or non-military service, send the documents verifying the reason to the student services (at [email protected]).
-State clearly in the subject of the email: "New student enrolment as non-attending, certificate / [your name], [your study option/programme]".
+If your reason for enrolling as non-attending is military or non-military service in Finland, send the documents verifying the reason to the Student Services (at [email protected]).
+Type the following as the subject of the email: "New student enrolment as non-attending, certificate / [your name], [your study option/programme]".

 If you refer to a medical condition, parental leave, or your documents includes other sensitive information, send the documents as a secure message via https://securemail.aalto.fi to school-specific Student Service's e-mails.
 State clearly in the subject of the email: "New student enrolment as non-attending, certificate / [your name], [your study option/programme]".